morse-simulator/morse/doc/morse/what_new.rst

 - `make_ghost` method allows to transform the robot in ``ghost mode`` (transparent and with no associated physics)
 - `mass` method allows to setup the mass of any component.
+- `set_log_level` allows to configure easily the level of log of each component.
+A service with similar name allows to do that at runtime too.
+  (#337).
+- `set_speed_camera` allows to change the speed of the viewport camera.

 Pymorse
 -------